nextgis/docs_toolbox/source/ngw_copy_layer.rst

 * There is no output, the result is the creation of a layer in nextgis.com

 Features: Suitable for layers created by NextGIS FormBuilder.
 Used in the process of layer replication.
-Data is not copied.
+Data is copied also, without file atachments.

 Launch tool: https://toolbox.nextgis.com/operation/ngw_copy_layer